 The study employs a within-subjects design to evaluate soundscape captions from SoundSCaper and human experts.
-The sample size calculation is performed using G*Power \cite{kang2021sample}.
+The sample size calculation is performed using G*Power \cite{Gpower}.
 The results of the calculation indicated that a sample size of 30 audio samples with $\alpha=0.05$ and an assumed Effect Size of 0.5 for the Wilcoxon signed rank test achieved the pre-statistical power of 83.3\%.
 Thus, the evaluation contains 60 audio clips from two distinct datasets.
-Dataset 1 (D1) contains 30 randomly selected samples with the same sound pressure levels (SPLs) from this paper's test set.
-Dataset 2 (D2) has 30 samples randomly selected from 5 external, i.e., model-never-before-seen, audio scene datasets, which are DCASE 2018/2019 \cite{dcase2019_t1a}, ISD \cite{ISD}, LITIS-Rouen \cite{rouen} and road traffic environment datasets \cite{coensel2011effects}.
-Note that the training set of this paper contains only 3 types of acoustic scenes, so the audio clips related to the 3 scene labels in this paper are selected from the five external acoustic scene datasets.
+Dataset 1 (D1) contains 30 randomly selected samples with the same sound pressure levels (SPLs) from this paper's test set. \mybluehl{ Dataset 2 (D2) has 30 samples randomly selected from 5 external, i.e., model-never-seen, audio scene datasets, which are DCASE 2018/2019 \cite{dcase2019_t1a}, ISD \cite{ISD}, LITIS-Rouen \cite{rouen} and a road sound dataset \cite{coensel2011effects} of freeways with extreme noise environments commonly seen in daily life. } The training set used in this paper contains 3 types of acoustic scenes, so recordings related to the 3 AS labels are selected from the 5 external datasets.
 Finally, the total duration of the D2 candidate data pool is about 1177 hours.
-Audio clips in D2 vary from 10 to 30 seconds with various SPLs without any limitations.
-Hence, D2 is mainly used to test the generalization performance of SoundSCaper.
+The audio clips in D2 vary from 10 to 30 seconds with various SPLs without any limitations.
+Hence, D2 is used mainly to test the generalization performance of the SoundSCaper system.